Timowest12/capstone/README.md

 ### Usage

-If you would likt to use this site for your own you can do so by downloading it at the top of this page as a zip, You can then unzip it and open it in a text or code editor to make the changes you like.
+If you would like to use this site for your own you can do so by downloading it at the top of this page as a zip, You can then unzip it and open it in a text or code editor to make the changes you like.

 A pull request would be accepted if you can add nice fueteres, or have any othe good idea.